'Blatant racism': Cruise ship guests given 'pantomime' Māori pōwhiri at Port of Tauranga

 Cruise ship guests have been welcomed to the Port of Tauranga with a "pantomime pōwhiri" slammed as "blatant racism".

-Photos - reportedly taken this morning - show guests having photos taken with several non-Māori men in crude skirts with "scribbles" across their faces.
+Photos taken this morning show guests from the Golden Princess cruise ship posing with several non-Māori men in crude skirts with "scribbles" across their faces.

 A video shows the men appearing to be pretending to perform a pōwhiri, the traditional Māori welcoming ceremony.